soedinglab/MMseqs2-App/docker-compose/README.md

 `.cdx` is optional when gfaidx can resolve coordinates from `.pdx` and `.lnx`.
 Only files with a valid `.params` entry are exposed.

-For a local source build, combine the normal development and gfaidx overlays:
+For a local backend source build, combine the normal development and gfaidx overlays.
+The application is built locally, while gfaidx itself is downloaded from its pinned binary release:

 ```
+APP=foldseek \
 GFAIDX_DB_PATH=/absolute/path/to/indexed-graphs \
 docker-compose \
   -f docker-compose.yml \